 Welcome to arizonasnowbirdparks.com

-This site is dedicated to all of us Seniors who seek an affordable and healthy way to escape the northern winters and enjoy life to its fullest.
+This site is dedicated to all of us Retirees who seek an affordable and healthy way to escape the northern winters and enjoy life to its fullest.

 The focus of the site is on the life in the many retirement Resort Parks located in the southern U.S. States.
-We have begun with a concentration on the state of Arizona and specifically the Phoenix East Valley area, (Mesa, Apache Junction etc), Yuma, Tucson, and Casa Grande.
+We have begun with a concentration on the state of Arizona and specifically the Phoenix East Valley area, (Mesa, Apache Junction etc), Yuma, Tucson, and points in between.

 In an attempt to bring people together with the information they seek, you will find several links out to snowbirdtrailer.com.
-There you will find information focused on park models along with rentals and sales listings.
+There you will find information focused on park models and other units, parks, and rental and sales listings.

 What is this Site all about?